mila-iqia/ResearchTemplate/docs/index.md

 - [Hydra](https://hydra.cc/) is used to configure the project.
 It allows you to define configuration files and override them from the command line.
 - [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) is used to as the training framework.
 It provides a high-level interface to organize ML research code.
-  - Please note: This repo does not restrict you to use PyTorch.
-You can also use Jax, as is shown in the [Jax example](https://www.github.com/mila-iqia/ResearchTemplate/tree/master/project/algorithms/jax_algo.py)
+    - 🔥 Please note: You can also use [Jax](https://jax.readthedocs.io/en/latest/) with this repo, as is shown in the [Jax example](examples.md#using-jax) 🔥
-- [Weights & Biases](wandb.ai) is used to log metrics and visualize results.
+- [Weights & Biases](https://wandb.ai) is used to log metrics and visualize results.
 - [pytest](https://docs.pytest.org/en/stable/) is used for testing.

 ## Usage